esheldon/nsim/config/README.txt

         - sim-e71 same as e68 but only a single image (not me or coadd)
         - sim-e72 same as e69 but only a single image (not me or coadd)
         - sim-e73 same as e70 but only a single image (not me or coadd)
+        - sim-e74 same as e58 but only a single image (not me or coadd)